Getting Real with Kira Hazledine

 Seriously, though.
 Options aren’t great.
 I will be a breastfeeding mother, and the only option considered “safe” is the mini-pill.
 The active ingredient is progestin and doesn’t contain any estrogen, whereas most other pills are a combination of both.
 It’s considered to be slightly less effective than other methods, but still better than nothing.

 Let’s not forget nature’s own special birth control, which is breastfeeding.
 Not a guaranteed method, so don’t be fooled, but it does work for many women.
 Breastfeeding suppresses the ovulation cycle because your body is getting signals that there is still a baby being supported by this person, so let’s not make another.
 I went 14 months without a cycle, which was so blissful.
+Mom Loves Best digs into this option in more detail.

 Now, breastfeeding was a method that worked for me because I was flexible in the creation of my second child.
 I trusted breastfeeding as birth control with the understanding it was not foolproof and here we are, pregnant with my second.
 Not surprised, especially since my daughter was not breastfeeding as regularly.